DataDog/dd-trace-js/docs/API.md

 <h3 id="custom-logging">Custom Logging</h3>

 By default, logging from this library is disabled.
-In order to get debbuging information and errors sent to logs, the `debug` options should be set to `true` in the [init()](./interfaces/tracer.html#init) method.
+In order to get debugging information and errors sent to logs, the `debug` options should be set to `true` in the [init()](./interfaces/tracer.html#init) method.

 The tracer will then log debug information to `console.log()` and errors to `console.error()`.
 This behavior can be changed by passing a custom logger to the tracer.
 The logger should contain a `debug()` and `error()` methods that can handle messages and errors, respectively.